Ophthalmology Practice Valuation 2025 Benchmarks

 Strategic buyer interest from pharmaceutical distributors seeking vertical integration

-The 2024 acquisition of Retina Consultants of America by Cencora for $4.6 billion at an 18.4× EBITDA multiple underscores the strategic value pharmaceutical distributors place on retina platforms, though this represents an outlier transaction driven by unique synergies.
+The 2024 acquisition of Retina Consultants of America by Cencora for $4.6 billion at an 18.4× EBITDA multiple underscores the strategic value pharmaceutical distributors place on retina platforms.
+Strategic buyers (McKesson, Cencora) have continued to acquire retina platforms into 2026.

 Multiple Revenue Streams